READ-BioMed/readbiomed-snomedct-category/README.md

 ### Process data using the application in docker

 ```
-docker exec -it rfv_predict bash process.sh
+docker exec -it rfv_process bash process.sh
 ```

 ## Data generation - required if data needs to be updated

 Download the UMLS Metathesaurus and install, we have tested UMLS 2020AA.

-When installing the UMLS, you need to ensure that SNOMED CT is installed.
+When installing the UMLS, you need to ensure that SNOMED CT is installed as one of the sources.

+Copy MRCONSO.RRF and MRREL.RFF to the data folder.

 ```
 pip install jsonpickle